 Last Sunday the Church-in-the-Gardens lived up to the intentions of its founders by receiving into its membership eleven residents of Forest Hills who had previously belonged to five different denominations.
-The Minister, Rev. C. E. Silcox, preached on "The Marks of a Christian" and the Sacra- "The Marks of a Christian" and the Sacrament of the Lord's Supper was administered.
+The Minister, Rev. C. E. Silcox, preached on "The Marks of a Christian" and the Sacrament of the Lord's Supper was administered.

 On September 30, the church began to issue a weekly calendar.
 Through the kindness of a parishioner, a sermon on the Bible preached by the Minister, on September 23, and entitled "The Book of Books" has been printed in pamphlet form for free and general distribution in the community.

 A committee on boys' work, of which E. Gerry Tracy is Chairman, is planning a full program for the boys of the church and community.
 Similar committees are being planned to consider work for girls and young people.

 The Junior Congregation is now well launched, and is proving a real factor in the life of the church.
-The choir is ing a real factor in the life of the church.
 The choir is growing in efficiency as well as in numbers under the direction of Mrs. Alexander Greene, while Donald G. Clark is acting as organist for the Junior Congregation.
 Last Sunday morning Master Marburg Yerkes sang an offertory solo, which added much to the service.

-The Women's Guild will meet next Friday afternoon, October 1982 of the School of Mrs. S. W. Falman. ber 19, at two o'clock, at the residence of Mrs. S. W. Eckman, 10 Greenway Terraces.
+The Women's Guild will meet next Friday afternoon, October 19, at two o'clock, at the residence of Mrs. S. W. Eckman, 10 Greenway Terraces.

 The installation of the Rev. C. E. Silcox as Minister of the Church by a formally called Ecclesiastical Council of churches in Queens, Brooklyn and New York, will probably be held on Tuesday evening, Nov.
+6.

-6. The sermon next Sunday morning, suggested by Columbus Day, will be on "The Adventure of Life," and on the following Sunday, and just before the campaign for the Jamaica Hospital Fund, Mr. Silcox will preach on "The Spiritual Basis of Health" CHURCH SERVICES CHURCH-IN-THE-GARDENS-Rev. C. E. Silcox, minister-Sunday services: Church School, 9:30 a. m.; sermon, 11 a. m.
+The sermon next Sunday morning, suggested by Columbus Day, will be on "The Adventure of Life," and on the following the control of ing Sunday, and just before the campaign for the Jamaica Hospital Fund, Mr. Silcox will preach on "The Spiritual Basis of Health."

+CHURCH SERVICES

+CHURCH-IN-THE-GARDENS-Rev. C. E. Silcox, minister-Sunday services: Church School, 9:30 a. m.; sermon, 11 a. m.
 Corner Greenway North and Ascan Avenue.

 PRESBYTERIAN CHURCH OF FOREST HILLS-Rev. Albert Sheppard, M.A., minister.
 Church services: Sunday-10 a. m., Sabbath School; 11 a. m., public worship; 8 p. m., lecture.
 Seminole Avenue and Gown Street.
-EIEST CHURCH OF CHRIST SCIENTIST, OF FOREST HULLS-Serve.

-FIRST CHURCH OF CHRIST, SCIENTIST, OF FOREST HILLS-Services Sunday at 11 a. m.; Sunday School, 9:45 a. m.; Wednesday evening at 8.
+FIRST CHURCH OF CHRIST, SCIENTIST, OF FOREST HILLS-Services Sunday at II a. m.; Sunday School, 9:45 a. m.; Wednesday evening at 8.
 Reading room open Tuesday, Wednesday and Thursday, except holidays, from 2 to 4. p. m.
 Masonic Temple.

-ROMAN CATHOLIC-Sunday morning at 6:45, 8 and 11 o'clock.
+Roman Catholic-Sunday morning at 6:45, 8 and 11 o'clock.
 Ascan Avenue, near Queens Boulevard.
+St. Luke's Episcopal-Rev. William P. S. Lander.